jph6366/leetcoding/README.md

   - It is important to practice different variations of a problem, because you want to have more than one angle or perspective of the problem's definition and the solution structure.
     - One can incoporate episodic frequency and priming of information but it is important to not contribute to misattribution in doing so.
       - The contextual interference will increase long-term retention (without amassing practice sessions) and change in context/concept will inform's one's own subjective experience.

+    ```
+    Quotes from Larry Bird

+    "As a kid, I always thought I was behind, and I needed that extra hour to catch up.
+    Jim Jones once told me, 'No matter how many shots you take, somewhere there's a kid out there taking one more.
+    If you dribble a million times a day, someone is dribbling a million and one...

+    Whenever I'd get ready to call it a day, I'd think about that other kid.
+    There are many times when you're better off practicing than playing,
+    but most people just don't understand that...

+    You can make all the excuses you want,
+    but if you're not mentally tough, you're not prepared to play every night,
+    you're not going to win."

+    ```

+    - Larry holds a candle to the truth that simply doing practice alone is not enough.
+      - Of course Larry is an athlete, and we're focused improving proficiency of thought and memory whilst coding.
+        - What Larry is talking about is conditioning one's self to win a championship.
+          - You may not need to win a championship, merely just a software engineering job, or any accomplishment.
+            - But the nerves (when its 'go-time') are the same and the only way to have insight to the reality is through the conditioning of the concentrated mind and fluent retrieval of the object/subject of interest.

 ## HARTMAN PROFICIENCY TAXONOMY